cyverse/atmosphere-guides/src/docker_deploy_guide/docker_deploy_guide.md

     ```
     - Unfortunately, there is no way to preserve the containers without creating an image.
 Even if you rename the containers, docker-compose uses the IDs

-5. Make sure `atmosphere-docker` repository is up-to-date (be careful to note any significant changes before doing this)
+5. Make sure `atmosphere-docker` repository is up-to-date (be careful to note any significant changes before doing this!)
     ```shell
     git reset --hard
     git pull